frain-dev/convoy-website/content/docs/manual/endpoints.md

 ![Endpoint authentication](/docs-assets/endpoint-auth.png)

 ### Endpoint Owner ID
 Endpoint Owner ID is a unique ID for identifying a group of endpoints.
 It is useful for fanning out an event to multiple endpoints and creating portal link for multiple endpoints.
+It is typically set by you, the user and should have meaningful significance within your internal systems, serving the purpose of logically grouping endpoints.

 ![Endpoint Owner ID](/docs-assets/endpoint-owner-id.png)